prisma/create-db/claim-db-worker/README.md

 - **Local testing**: `npm run dev` then visit with projectID
 - **Rate limit testing**: Visit `/api/test`
 - **Success page testing**: Visit `/api/success-test`

-## Original Worker

-This is a conversion of the [claim-db-worker](https://github.com/prisma/create-db/tree/main/claim-db-worker) from the Prisma create-db repository.